rit-construct-makerspace/access-control-server/README.md

 dependencies - run `npm install` in the root of the repository

 ## Environment
+This project uses env files to hold secrets.
+Examples are provided but must be moved from their .env.example to just .env in their respective directories.

 For an example of required server environment variables, see [server/.env.example](server/.env.example)

+There are some environment variables that must be changed for the server to function in server/.env.
+They are marked as such

 For an example of required client environment variables, see [client/.env.example](client/.env.example)